grisuno/LazyOwn/COMMANDS.md

 Dependencies:
 - `nc`: A tool used for creating reverse shells or bind shells.

+## createjsonmachine
+Create a new JSON payload file based on the template provided in payload.json.

+This function reads an existing JSON file named 'payload.json' and allows the user to update specific fields.
+The following fields can be modified:

+- 'url': The new URL to connect to, which can be entered manually or automatically generated based on the input parameter 'line'.
+- 'domain': The new domain associated with the URL, similarly generated or entered.
+- 'rhost': The new remote host IP address that needs to be specified by the user.

+All other fields from the original payload are preserved in the new JSON file, ensuring that no other data is lost or altered.

+The newly created JSON payload will be saved in a new file with the format 'payload_<new_name>.json', where <new_name> is derived from the domain name's subpart.

+Parameters:
+line (str): An optional string parameter that, if provided, is used
+            to generate the new 'url' and 'domain'.
+If empty, the user will be prompted to enter values for 'url' and 'domain'.

+Returns:
+None

+## xss
+Executes the XSS (Cross-Site Scripting) vulnerability testing procedure using user-defined parameters and configurations.

+This method guides the user through the process of setting up and executing XSS payload injections against a specified target domain.
+It prompts the user for necessary input, including the XSS payload URL, the target domain, and the request timeout settings.
+The function ensures that all required inputs are provided and valid before proceeding with the injection process.

+Parameters:
+    line (str): A line of input that may contain additional parameters or commands (not utilized within this method).

+Raises:
+    ValueError: If the provided payload URL or target domain is empty, indicating that these are required for the injection process.

+This method leverages user input for flexibility, allowing customized testing scenarios for XSS vulnerabilities.

+## arjun
+Executes an Arjun scan on the specified URL for parameter discovery.

+This function checks if Arjun is installed on the system, installs it if necessary, and then constructs a command to run Arjun against the provided URL with user-defined options.

+Parameters:
+    line (str): Input line, not currently used.

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.